Muhammad Kamaruzzaman

-Muhammad Kamaruzzaman (4 July 1952 – 11 April 2015) was a Bangladeshi politician and journalist who served as the senior assistant secretary general of Bangladesh Jamaat-e-Islami and was convicted of war crimes during the 1971 Liberation war of Bangladesh.
+Muhammad Kamaruzzaman (4 July 1952 – 11 April 2015) was a Bangladeshi politician and journalist who served as the senior assistant secretary general of Bangladesh Jamaat-e-Islami and was convicted of war crimes during the 1971 independence war of Bangladesh.
 He was executed by hanging at Dhaka Central Jail at 22:01 on 11 April 2015.

-Besides his political career, Kamaruzzaman also was the editor of the Weekly Sonar Bangla.
-On 9 May 2013 the International Crimes Tribunal sentenced him to death after it found Kamaruzzaman guilty of crimes against humanity including genocide, killing, rape, looting, arson, and deportation of people during the Bangladesh Liberation War.
+Besides his political career, Kamaruzzaman also was editor of the Weekly Sonar Bangla.
+On 9 May 2013, the International Crimes Tribunal sentenced him to death after it found Kamaruzzaman guilty of crimes against humanity including genocide, killing, rape, looting, arson, and deportation of people during the Bangladesh War of Independence.
 Kamaruzzaman denied all charges, stating they were politically motivated.
 The trial itself was criticized by international observers and opposition figures and was mired in controversies.

 Early life

-Kamaruzzaman was born on 4 July 1952, at Sajbarkhila village in Sherpur Thana, Bangladesh (at the time East Bengal, Dominion of Pakistan).
+Kamaruzzaman was born on 4 July 1952 at Sajbarkhila village in Sherpur Thana (at the time East Bengal, Dominion of Pakistan).
 His father Moulavi Insan Ali Sarker, was a businessman.
 Kamaruzzaman obtained a master's degree in journalism in 1976 from Dhaka University.
 He had five sons.
 He was married to Nurun Nahar.

 Political career

 In 1971

 In 1971, Kamruzzaman was a college student.
-He is also alleged to be member of the Islami Chattra Sangha in Mymensingh.
-He was the chief organizer of the Al-Badr, a paramilitary force formed to assist the Pakistan army to thwart the Bangladesh independence movement in 1971, of greater Mymensingh region.
+He was also alleged to be a member of the East Pakistan Islami Chattra Sangha in Mymensingh.

+He was the chief organizer of the Al-Badr, a paramilitary force formed to assist the Pakistani Army to thwart the Bangladesh independence movement in 1971, of greater Mymensingh region.
 According to the Daily Sangram on 16 August 1971, Muhammad Kamruzzaman presided over a rally held at the local Muslim Institute in Mymensingh by the Al-Badr to mark the 25th independence day of Pakistan.

 Post-independence

-Kamaruzzaman was a two-time President of Islami Chhatra Shibir the student wing of Bangladesh Jamaat-e-Islami.
-He became a journalist at the weekly Sonar Bangla in 1981, later taking the role of editor.
+Kamaruzzaman was a two-time President of Islami Chhatra Shibir, the student wing of Bangladesh Jamaat-e-Islami.
+He became a journalist at the Weekly Sonar Bangla in 1981, later taking the role of editor.
 He also worked for The Daily Sangram as executive editor.

 In four successive elections between 1991 and 2008 Kamaruzzaman unsuccessfully contested the seat Sherpur-1 for Jamaat-e-Islami, losing the last three times to the Awami League candidate Md.
 Atiur Rahman Atik.

-War crimes trial
+War criminal trial

 Kamuruzzaman was initially arrested on 13 July 2010 and detained for over a year without being formally informed of charges.
-In November 2011 the United Nations Working Group on Arbitrary Detention adopted the opinion that the detention was disproportional and breached human rights conventions.
-Kamaruzzaman, along with nine other senior members from Jamaat-e-Islami, was charged on seven counts of crimes against humanity during the Bangladesh Liberation War in 1971, including genocide, killing, rape, looting, arson and deportation of unarmed civilians.
-He denied all charges, saying they were politically motivated.
+In November 2011, the United Nations Working Group on Arbitrary Detention adopted the opinion that the detention was disproportional and breached human rights conventions.
+Kamaruzzaman, along with nine other senior members from Jamaat-e-Islami, was charged on seven counts of crimes against humanity during the war in 1971, including genocide, killings, rape, looting, arson and deportation of unarmed civilians.
+He denied all charges, claiming they were politically motivated.